zoom/rtms-developer-preview-js/README.md

 This project is a brief demo on how to get started with the Node.JS SDK for RTMS.

 > [!IMPORTANT]
-> **Confidential under NDA  - Do not distribute during beta**
+> **Confidential under NDA  - Do not distribute during developer preview**<br />
 > This document contains confidential information that requires an NDA.
-It is intended only for partners in the Zoom RTMS Beta Developers program.
+It is intended only for partners in the Zoom RTMS developer preview.

-> Participation in the RTMS Beta Offering, including access to and use of these RTMS Beta Offering materials, is subject to [Zoom’s Beta Program - Terms of Use](https://www.zoom.com/en/trust/beta-terms-and-conditions/).
+> Participation in the RTMS Developer Preview, including access to and use of these materials, is subject to [Zoom’s Beta Program - Terms of Use](https://www.zoom.com/en/trust/beta-terms-and-conditions/).

 # Setup